-Community involvement is a cornerstone of CBS' CSR programs.
+Being a socially responsible corporate citizen is a requisite for operating a sustainable corporation.
+The focus of CBS' CSR efforts continued to be in community investment and engagement in programs in public education and social development.
 The Bank supports a wide range of noteworthy projects for the underprivileged sector, provide educational assistance to promising children, undertake charitable fundraising, and encourage employee volunteerism in its efforts to give back to society.